ManticoreGamesInc/platform-documentation/src/api/coremesh.md

 ### `meshAssetId`

 You can check the asset ID of a static mesh.
-This will be the MUID of the Core Content object it was created from!
+This will be the MUID of the Core Content object it was created from.

 ```lua
 local cube = World.SpawnAsset(propCubeTemplate, {position = Vector3.New(1000, 0, 300) })